 It’s always a good idea to have at least one extra person on board to be your “spotter.”

 They can watch for any accidents or issues your tuber may have, as well as other tubers and boats you need to avoid.
 The “spotter” can watch out for unexpected debris and strong wakes that might harm your kids.

 You can even arrange some hand signals to communicate between the spotter and the tuber.
-For example, the tuber can gives a thumbs up when they want more speed, a thumbs down when they want less speed, or a flat-palmed “stop” sign when they’re ready to stop.
+For example, the tuber can give a thumbs up when they want more speed, a thumbs down when they want less speed, or a flat-palmed “stop” sign when they’re ready to stop.

 With help from the spotter, you can keep your eyes focused on where you’re steering and know that the tuber is well taken care of.